Rmadeye/Rmadeye/README.md

 # Hi there! 👋
 I'm Rafał, a PhD in Chemical Sciences, with a strong focus on structural bioinformatics and related studies.

-I began my career as a traditional wet-lab scientist, but a serendipitous discovery of the power of Python and Bash led me to transition into the exciting world of structural biology-related bioinformatics.
-My expertise lies in protein folding and analysis, molecular docking, molecular dynamics, computer-aided drug design (CADD), and molecular modelling.
+I began my career as a traditional wet-lab scientist, but discovery of the power of Python and Bash led me to transition into world of structural biology-related bioinformatics.
+My expertise lies in structure-oriented python programming, data sciences, protein folding and analysis, molecular docking, molecular dynamics, computer-aided drug design (CADD), and molecular modelling.
 More recently, I started applying Machine Learning (ML) and Deep Learning (DL) techniques to biological and chemical topics.

 Throughout my career, I've been involved in a variety of biology-related projects, including: